Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Supporting Research

-This recommendation is supported by recurring themes identified in the work of:

-- Adam Robinson
-- Dan Martell
-- Rob Walling
-- TK Kader
+Customer research emerged as one of the strongest recurring themes throughout this project.
+Adam Robinson recommends using direct customer interviews to uncover real problems, while Dan Martell emphasizes learning from customer conversations before creating educational content.
+Rob Walling and TK Kader similarly encourage founders to validate assumptions through customer interactions rather than relying solely on market research tools.

+This recurring agreement explains why customer interviews form the foundation of the content planning process described in this playbook.

 ---